Creating a more welcoming space for your workplace makes sense on many levels.

 That could be as simple as placing luscious green plants around the reception area or including a cozy area with coffee-making facilities where visitors can relax while they are waiting.

 Depending on your type of business, you could think more out-of-the-box and include things like a retro arcade machine or shelves packed with interesting books and magazines.
+Enhance your reception area and implement a digital sign-in system that tracks attendance and alerts you when visitors arrive.

 Use Decals to Give Clear Information, e.g. Opening Hours